 There are three departments under the Deanship of Admission, Registration and Student Affairs (DARSA).
 These are: Department of Admission and Registration (DAR), Department of Student Affairs (DSA) and Department of Student Hostel (DSH) Services.
-Each of these departments is headed by a Director who has a set of authorities and responsibilities that enables him/her achieving the objectives of his/her department.
+Each of these departments is headed by a Director who has a set of authorities and responsibilities that enables him/her achieving the objectives of his/her concerned department.

-- 1) Students are admitted to the undergraduate Programs on the basis of their: - a) General Education Diploma Certificate or its equivalent; and - b) Results of the English, Mathematics and IT placement tests conducted by DU Foundation Program (FP). - 2) Based on the results of placement tests, accepted students are divided into two groups as follows: - a) Students who need remedial work; will join the FP, for one or more semesters, until they successfully complete the Program; and - b) Students who are ready, proceed directly to the first year of the Diploma or Bachelors Program. - Students may be exempted from English, Mathematics or IT Foundation requirements and admitted directly to their chosen fields of specialisation if they meet the following criteria: - Exemption from English requires a minimum score 50 on the Cambridge University Online Placement Test or a minimum score of 5 in IELTS or a minimum of 500 in TOFEL. - b) Exemption from Mathematics requires a minimum score of 60 on the FP Math Placement Test. - c) Exemption from IT requires a minimum score of 70 in the Moodle-based IT Placement test or an International (English) IC3 certificate.
-In case of the provision of a domestic (Arabic) IC3 certificate, students shall be required to take an IT Challenge Test and score a minimum of 60%.
+- 1) Students are admitted to the undergraduate Programs on the basis of their: - a) General Education Diploma Certificate or its equivalent; and - b) Results of the English, Mathematics and IT placement tests conducted by DU Foundation Program (FP). - 2) Based on the results of placement tests, accepted students are divided into two groups as follows: - a) Students who need remedial work; will join the FP, for one or more semesters, until they successfully complete the Program; and - b) Students who are ready, proceed directly to the first year of the Diploma or Bachelors Program. - 3) Students may be exempted from English, Mathematics or IT Foundation requirements and admitted directly to their chosen fields of specialization if they meet the following criteria: - a) Exemption from English requires a minimum score of 50 on the Cambridge English Placement Test (CEPT), or a minimum score of 5 in IELTS, or a minimum of 500 in TOFEL. - During Covid-19 lockdown, IELTS providers started to provide IELTS Indicator the online version of the official IELTS.
+DU has recognized this version of the exam and henceforth accepts the certificate thereof.
+The minimum requirement of a score of 5.0 remains as is. - Exemption from Mathematics requires a minimum score of 60 on the Moodle-based Math Placement Test. - c) Exemption from IT requires a minimum score of 70 in the Moodle-based IT Placement test or an International (English) IC3 certificate.
+In case of the provision of a domestic (Arabic) IC3 certificate, students shall be required to take an IT Challenge Test and score a minimum of 60% to clear IT.

 Please note that the validity of these international tests is limited to two years from the date of taking the exam.
 Applicants must submit the original certificate of test results and the University reserves the right to verify the authenticity of the certificate.
-Holders of IELTS and Test of English as a Foreign Language (TOEFL) certificates issued by institutions outside Oman may be asked to sit for the placement test.
+Holders of IELTS and Test of English as a Foreign Language (TOEFL) certificates issued by institutions outside Oman may be asked to take the CEPT.